syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Financial-Formulas.md

 * The depreciation rate increases to 50% for the period preceding the last and to 100% for the final period.

-* The function returns `#NUM!` if the life of the asset is less than 1 year or falls into invalid ranges (e.g., between 0 and 1, 1 and 2, etc.).
+* `AMORDEGRC` returns `#NUM!` if the life of the asset is less than 1 year or falls into invalid ranges (e.g., between 0 and 1, 1 and 2, etc.).

 * Depreciation is calculated until the last period of the asset's life or until the cumulative depreciation equals the cost minus the salvage value.